Campus Life Offices

 For more information, please visit associatedstudentsofclaremontmckennacollege.org or email email@example.com.

-College Programming Board (CPB)
+Campus Programming Board (CPB)

 CPB is a student-run organization charged with the creation, organization, and implementation of inclusive programming for the students of Claremont McKenna College.
 Working in close collaboration with the Student Activities Staff, CPB provides a multitude of programs on nights and weekends for students to enjoy.
 Past CPB events have included Friday night movies, Youtube Karaoke, Monet & Mocktails, and excursions to Disneyland, the LACMA, and other iconic Los Angeles destinations.